rust-lang/reference/src/patterns.md

 > &nbsp;&nbsp; | [_SlicePattern_]\
 > &nbsp;&nbsp; | [_PathPattern_]

-Patterns in Rust are used to match values against structures and to, optionally, bind variables to values inside these structures.
-They are also used in variable declarations and function/closure parameters, though in these cases most of the time they are simply used as an identifier that binds to a value.
+Patterns are used to match values against structures and to, optionally, bind variables to values inside these structures.
+They are also used in variable declarations and parameters for functions and closures.

 For example, the pattern used in: